 Metro Exodus story

-The world you’re trying to survive might be massive, but Metro Exodus’ story is just as ambitious.
+The world you’re trying to survive might be massive, but Metro Exodus’ story is just as ambitious – in fact, “story comes first”, according to the series’ creator.
 To fit a narrative that is the series’ most complex yet, Metro Exodus’ script is twice the length of Last Light, 2033, and of the DLC combined.
 New faces introduce themselves alongside a litany of returning characters to make the largest cast of characters the series has seen so far, though with no less ambition when it comes to portraying the close relationships the series has explored in the past.

 Metro Exodus trailers